jgrassler/crowbar/doc/barclamp.md

 Barclamp for Crowbar.
 It will then guide you through all the testing, CI and review steps until the point where it gets merged into Crowbar.

+## What is a Barclamp?

+A barclamp is a plugin for Crowbar that configures a particular service or group of services.
+It contains a che cookbook with one or more roles to perform the actual configuration work and Crowbar UI code to parametrize this chef cookbook and orchestrate applying its roles to individual machines.

 ## Terms and definitions

 We will assume throughout this text that your barclamp is will be named